Beaver Wars: French counterattack

-In January 1666, Governor Daniel de Rémy de Courcelle attempted to invade the Mohawk homeland.
-The invasion force of 400 to 500 men briefly skirmished with the Mohawk but failed to reach their villages as the French soldiers were ill-equipped to operate in the cold and deep snow.
+In January 1666, Governor Daniel de Rémy de Courcelle attempted to attack the Mohawk homeland.
+The invasion force of 500 regulars and volunteers briefly skirmished with the Mohawk but failed to reach their villages as the French soldiers were ill-equipped to operate in the cold and deep snow.

-The second invasion force was led by Alexandre de Prouville de Tracy whom Louis XIV had appointed as Lieutenant Général of the Americas.
-The invasion force of about 1,300 men set out September 1666 and reached the Mohawk villages in mid-October.
+A subsequent invasion of Mohawk territory was led by Tracy.
+Roughly 1,300 men set out September 1666 and reached the Mohawk villages in mid-October.
 The villages had been hastily abandoned.
-Tracy ordered the longhouses and fields of crops destroyed, and the expedition returned to New France.
+Tracy ordered the longhouses and fields of crops destroyed, and the expedition returned to French territory.
 A peace settlement was reached with the Mohawk and Oneida in July 1667.